Soirée’s Guide to: Hotel Room Blocks

 The fine print

-Because the hotel is holding these rooms, and not selling them to anyone else, they want a commitment that your guests will pick up the rooms.
-These clauses are especially used when groups need a lot of guest rooms and sometimes not used if you need very few rooms.
+Because the hotel is holding these rooms and not selling them to anyone else, they want a commitment that your guests will pick up the rooms.
+These clauses are especially used when groups need a lot of guest rooms and are sometimes not used if you need very few rooms.
 These policies are written in your agreement, so it is important to pay attention before signing.

 - Attrition – this is the same sort of idea but in the opposite way.
 They are saying that your group agrees to pick up 80-90% of the contracted number of room nights, and if there are fewer, you’ll pay the difference.